-Google makes these Cloud Enterprise Privacy Commitments for Google Workspace products to describe our overarching responsibility to protect your business when you use our enterprise solutions.
+Google makes these Cloud Enterprise Privacy Commitments for Google Workspace for Education products to describe our overarching responsibility to protect your business when you use our enterprise solutions.
 These commitments are backed by the strong contractual commitments we make available to you.

 - You control your data.
-Customer Data2 is your data, not Google's.
+Customer Data is your data, not Google's.
 We only process your data according to your agreement(s). - We never use your data for ads targeting.
 We do not process your customer data or service data to create ads profiles or improve Google Ads products. - We are transparent about data collection and use.
 We're committed to transparency, compliance with regulations like the GDPR, and privacy best practices. - We never sell customer data or service data.
-We never sell customer data or service data3 to third parties. - Security and privacy are primary design criteria for all of our products.
+We never sell customer data or service data to third parties. - Security and privacy are primary design criteria for all of our products.
 Prioritizing the privacy of our customers means protecting the data you trust us with.
 We build the strongest security technologies into our products.

-Google designed Google Workspace to meet stringent privacy and security standards based on industry best practices.4 In addition to strong contractual commitments regarding data ownership, data use, security, transparency, and accountability, we give you the tools you need to help meet your compliance and reporting requirements (see more information in Appendix 1).
-Additionally, our Trust Principles provide clarity about our privacy commitments and what you can expect when it comes to protecting and managing your data in the cloud.
+Google designed Google Workspace for Education to meet stringent privacy and security standards based on industry best practices.
+In addition to strong contractual commitments regarding data ownership, data use, security, transparency, and accountability, we give you the tools you need to help meet your compliance and reporting requirements (see more information in Appendix 1).
+Additionally, our Privacy Commitments provide clarity about our privacy commitments and what you can expect when it comes to protecting and managing your data in the cloud.

 Transparency is part of Google's DNA.
-We work hard to earn and maintain your trust through transparency.
 At Google Cloud, we believe that trust is created through transparency, and we want to be transparent about our commitments and what you can expect when it comes to our shared responsibility for protecting and managing your data in the cloud.
-At Google Cloud, we strive to create a trusted ecosystem by focusing on three key areas: ensuring the privacy and security of our customers' data, the
+At Google Cloud, we strive to create a trusted ecosystem by focusing on three key areas: ensuring the privacy and security of our customers' data, the dependability of our services, and setting-as well as meeting-the highest industry standards around transparency and security.

-2 Customer data is the data you, including your organization and your users, provide to Google when you access Google Workspace and the data you create using those services.
+&lt;sup>2 Customer data is the data you, including your organization and your users, provide to Google when you access Google Workspace for Education and the data you create using those services.

-3 Service data is the personal information Google collects or generates during the provision and administration of the Cloud Services, excluding any Customer Data and Partner Data.
+&lt;sup>3 Service data is the personal information Google collects or generates during the provision and administration of the Cloud Services, excluding any Customer Data and Partner Data.
 Service Data is subject to Google Cloud Privacy Notice.

-4 Please see our ISO/IEC certifications (ISO/IEC 27001, 27017, 27701, 27018) as well our SOC 3 Audit Report, available here.
+&lt;sup>4 Please see our ISO/IEC certifications (ISO/IEC 27001, 27017, 27701, 27701) as well our SOC 3 Audit Report, available here.
 For our existing customers who want to learn more about Google's Security, we will be happy to facilitate a detailed SOC 2 report via the Compliance Reports Manager.
 You can see the full listing of all of our compliance offerings in our Compliance resource center.